SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

 did that, with a little R script. <sup id="fn11a">[[11]](#fn11)</sup>

-Note that the calculation of the confidence intervals has a few problems when one of the arms has 0 infections.
-Also, in those cases &ndash; check the first 3 rows of the table &ndash; the infection counts in both arms are so low we can't achieve statistical significance.
+Note that the calculation of the confidence intervals has a few problems when one of the arms has 0 infections: in those cases &ndash; check the first 3 rows of the table &ndash; the infection counts in both arms are so low we can't achieve statistical significance.
+It's very hard to get confidence intervals on rare events, because you have to take astronomically large numbers of observations to make the rare events happen enough times!
 So don't take seriously the wide confidence intervals when the efficacy is 100%.

 Here's the resulting plot.
 Other than the silly-wide CI's at 100% efficacy, you can see that the vaccines remain strong across all ages, and that we are quite certain